SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Experiments

 \subsubsection{Results on the DOTA-V1.0 dataset}

-We then conduct the experiments on the DOTA-V1.0 dataset, which has the same images as the DOTA-V1.5 dataset but provides coarse annotations (e.g., many tiny objects with fewer pixels are not annotated).
+We then conduct the experiments on the DOTA-V1.0~\cite{xia2018dota} dataset, which has the same images as the DOTA-V1.5~\cite{ding2021object} dataset but provides coarse annotations (e.g., many tiny objects with fewer pixels are not annotated).

 \textbf{Partially labeled data.} We evaluate our method under different labeled data proportions on the DOTA-V1.0 dataset, as shown in Tab.~\ref{tab:dota-v1.0-partial}.
-It is similar to the comparison of the DOTA-V1.5 dataset, where our SOOD++ achieves state-of-the-art performance under all proportions.
-Specifically, it surpasses the SOTA method~\cite{liu2023ambiguity} by 1.28, 0.69, and 2.01 mAP under 10\%, 20\%, and 30\% labeled data settings, respectively.
-These impressive results demonstrate our method handles the coarse annotation dataset well.
+It is similar to the comparison of the DOTA-V2.0 and DOTA-V1.5 datasets, where our SOOD++ achieves state-of-the-art performance under all proportions.
+Specifically, it surpasses the Sparse Semi-DETR~\cite{shehzadi2024sparse} by 1.06, 0.52, and 1.69 mAP under 10\%, 20\%, and 30\% labeled data settings, respectively.
+These impressive results demonstrate that our method handles the coarse annotation dataset well.

 \textbf{Fully labeled data.} Under this setting, we can explore the potential of the proposed semi-supervised framework even if it has been trained with extensive labeled data.
-As shown in Tab.~\ref{tab:dota-v1.0-full}, although the supervised baseline has already achieved high performance, our SOOD++ still takes 2.18 mAP improvements on it, an observed performance gain when using the unlabeled data.
-In addition, our method performs better compared with other semi-supervised methods~\cite{zhou2022dense,liu2023ambiguity} with the same baseline.
+As shown in Tab.~\ref{tab:dota-v1.0-full}, although the supervised baseline has already achieved high performance, our SOOD++ still achieves 2.18 mAP improvements on it.
+In addition, our method performs better compared with other SOTA semi-supervised methods~\cite{shehzadi2024sparse,marvasti2024training}.